Aurametrix/Alg/ML/AI.md

 [HumanLayer](https://humanlayer.dev) - an API and SDK that enables AI Agents to contact humans for feedback, input, and approvals

+[LLM agents](https://drive.google.com/file/d/1oEjiRCTbd54aSdB_eEe3UShxLBWK9xkt/view) - This combination of reasoning, logic, and access to external information that are all connected to a Generative AI model invokes the concept of an agent.

 [MaxText](https://github.com/google/maxtext) - JAX LLM